 You should seek impartial advice and support from the Students’ Union Advice Centre if you are unclear or require support on the information listed below.

 7.1.1 This section applies to all our taught assessments.

 7.2.1 If you attend an assessment under exam conditions, you declare that you are well enough to do so.
-In other words, you are telling us you are ‘fit to sit’ it.
+In other words, you are telling us you are ‘fit to sit’, as determined in section 1.9.
 If you attend an assessment, we are unlikely to approve any claim for extenuating circumstances which you make later.

 7.2.2 If you require any special or additional needs, you must notify your School Office and Student Services as soon as possible after you enrol.
 You may be asked to provide documentary evidence in support of your claim.